-5.12 Your officers have fully assessed the proposal and are of the opinion that the principle of such development accords with Policies OS2 and H2 of the adopted West Oxfordshire Local Plan, in terms of the location of development.
+- 5.12 Your officers have fully assessed the proposal and are of the opinion that the principle of such development accords with Policies OS2 and H2 of the adopted West Oxfordshire Local Plan, in terms of the location of development.
 The applicant has given reasons as to why the building cannot be used for alternative purposes.
-The proposed physical works to the existing building are considered to be sympathetic to the historic character of the former agricultural use.

-5.13 However a full verbal update will be given in terms of the outstanding matters which include ecology, drainage and the location of the private garden area.
+The proposed physical works to the existing building are considered to be sympathetic to the historic character of the former agricultural use. - 5.13 However a full verbal update will be given in terms of the outstanding matters which include ecology, drainage and the location of the private garden area.

-1. The development hereby permitted shall be begun before the expiration of three years from the date of this permission.

-REASON: To comply with the requirements of Section 91 of the Town & Country Planning Act 1990 as amended by Section 51 of the Planning and Compulsory Purchase Act, 2004.

-2. That the development be carried out in accordance with the approved plans listed below.

-3. Notwithstanding the provisions of the Town and Country Planning (General Permitted Development) (England) Order 2015 (or any Order revoking and re-enacting that Order with or without modification), no buildings, hardstandings, structures or means of enclosure shall be erected in the garden other than as expressly authorised by this permission.

-REASON: Control is needed in order to safeguard the character and appearance of the area.

-4. The dwelling shall not be occupied until a plan indicating the positions, design, materials, type and timing of provision of boundary treatment to be erected has been agreed in writing by the Local Planning Authority.
-The boundary treatment shall include provision for hedgehog highways, and shall be completed in accordance with the approved details and retained thereafter.

-REASON: To safeguard the character and appearance of the area, and improve opportunities for biodiversity.

-5. Before above ground building work commences, a schedule of materials (including samples) to be used in the elevations of the development shall be submitted to and approved in writing by the Local Planning Authority.
-The development shall be constructed in the approved materials.
+- I. The development hereby permitted shall be begun before the expiration of three years from the date of this permission. - REASON: To comply with the requirements of Section 91 of the Town & Country Planning Act 1990 as amended by Section 51 of the Planning and Compulsory Purchase Act, 2004. - 2.
+That the development be carried out in accordance with the approved plans listed below. - REASON: For the avoidance of doubt as to what is permitted. - 3.
+Notwithstanding the provisions of the Town and Country Planning (General Permitted Development) (England) Order 2015 (or any Order revoking and re-enacting that Order with or without modification), no buildings, hardstandings, structures or means of enclosure shall be erected in the garden other than as expressly authorised by this permission. - REASON: Control is needed in order to safeguard the character and appearance of the area. - 4.
+The dwelling shall not be occupied until a plan indicating the positions, design, materials, type and timing of provision of boundary treatment to be erected has been agreed in writing by the Local Planning Authority.
+The boundary treatment shall include provision for hedgehog highways, and shall be completed in accordance with the approved details and retained thereafter. - REASON: To safeguard the character and appearance of the area, and improve opportunities for biodiversity. - 5.
+Before above ground building work commences, a schedule of materials (including samples) to be used in the elevations of the development shall be submitted to and approved in writing by the Local Planning Authority.
+The development shall be constructed in the approved materials. - REASON: To safeguard the character and appearance of the area.